-Ken Iwama was named the seventh chancellor of the Indiana University Northwest campus by the IU Board of Trustees effective August 1, 2020.
+Ken Iwama was appointed the seventh Chancellor of Indiana University Northwest on August 1, 2020.

 Prior to coming to Northwest Indiana, Ken served as founding Vice President for the Division of Economic Development, Continuing Studies, and Government Relations for the College of Staten Island of the City University of New York.
 In addition to providing diverse educational programming for 4,000 pre-college, professional certificate, and matriculated students, his division supported faculty research and innovation, government relations, corporate and foundation engagement, specialized student career services, student residential life, workforce development, auxiliary services, and community-based centers and programming.
 Ken’s division led the college’s strategic priority in re-engaging with the community of Staten Island, one of the five great boroughs of New York City, which resulted in unprecedented resources flowing to the college to grow the educational and research environments needed to support and enhance academic excellence.
 Of particular note, Ken secured approximately $22 million for major facilities and infrastructure projects as well as academic initiatives supporting the Division of Humanities and Social Sciences, Division of Science and Technology, School of Health Sciences, and the School of Business.
 Ken also led the major expansion of the college’s Tech Incubator to create the first innovation center in the borough.